 As with many communities in British Columbia, Nelson has experienced a real estate boom.
 Over the last few years, real estate prices have skyrocketed, putting ownership out of reach for less affluent residents.
-The city's economy is growing, and some residents have expressed dissatisfaction with the resultant changes.
-Nelsonites are proud of their community's unique, small town feel, which has remained relatively free of the chain stores, franchises and strip-mall developments that are common in other towns of similar size.
-Despite this, there are a few US mega-retailers operating in the city, including a Wal-Mart and the region's only Starbucks (however, this will soon change as a Starbucks will open in Castlegar in the near future).
-However, Nelson does not have a McDonald's, but does have A&W, KFC and Subway.
+The city’s economy is growing, and some residents have expressed dissatisfaction with the resultant changes.
+Nelsonites are proud of their community’s unique, small town feel, which has remained relatively free of the chain stores, franchises and strip-mall developments that are common in other towns of similar size.
+Despite this, there are a few US mega-retailers operating in the city, including a Wal-Mart and Starbucks However, Nelson does not have a McDonald’s, but does have A&W, KFC and Subway.
 There has been a push for residents to buy from local businesses as opposed to supporting large corporations.

 Nelson is also a well-known alternative lifestyles hot spot.
 Hemp clothes and cannabis-related products are sold in local stores, and in July 2006, an owner of one of these stores was arrested on allegations of trafficking in cannabis.